Faculty Policies and Procedures

 B. Review of Lynch School of Education Faculty

 i.
-Appointment, Tenure, and Promotion
+Appointment, Tenure, and Promotion for Tenure-Track Faculty

 The information provided here is intended to identify general guidelines for appointment, tenure, and promotion rather than absolute criteria, since these are outlined in Chapter II, Sections 4-8 of the University Statutes.
 Moreover, each promotion and tenure decision is unique in its own way.